aws/s2n-tls/.github/ISSUE_TEMPLATE/custom.md

+---
+name: S2N Issue
+about: Template
+title: ''
+labels: ''
+assignees: ''

+---

+### Security issue notifications

+If you discover a potential security issue in s2n we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+Please do **not** create a public github issue.

 ### Problem:

 A short description of what the problem is and why we need to fix it.
 Add reproduction steps if necessary.

 ### Solution:

 A description of the possible solution in terms of S2N architecture.
 Highlight and explain any potentially controversial design decisions taken.